laminas-api-tools/documentation/recipes/how-do-i-customize-authorization-for-a-particular-identity.md

 and learned the limitations of the existing authorization setup.

-One of the limitations of the current authorization system is that authorization is limited to granting access to users based on whether they are an unauthenticated user (which, in Apigility, goes by the identity "guest") or an authenticated user, whose identity will be stored in the `ZF\MvcAuth\Identity\AuthenticatedIdentity` model.
+One of the limitations of the current authorization system is that authorization is limited to granting access to users based on whether they are an unauthenticated user (which, in API Tools, goes by the identity "guest") or an authenticated user, whose identity will be stored in the `Laminas\ApiTools\MvcAuth\Identity\AuthenticatedIdentity` model.

 As mentioned in the [advanced authentication and authorization](/auth/advanced.md) section, there are a few things that need to be known and taken into account in order to achieve our goal:

-* The `AclAuthorizationFactory` will produce a `Zend\Permissions\Acl` type of object with the information that was written to a config file, provided by the Apigility UI.
+* The `AclAuthorizationFactory` will produce a `Laminas\Permissions\Acl` type of object with the information that was written to a config file, provided by the API Tools UI.

-* The `AuthorizationService` is composed in the `ZF\MvcAuth\MvcAuthEvent`, which is accessible to all `MvcAuth` events.
+* The `AuthorizationService` is composed in the `Laminas\ApiTools\MvcAuth\MvcAuthEvent`, which is accessible to all `MvcAuth` events.

-* The `MvcAuth::AUTHENTICATION` event has a `ZF\MvcAuth\Authorization\DefaultAuthorizationListener`
+* The `MvcAuth::AUTHENTICATION` event has a `Laminas\ApiTools\MvcAuth\Authorization\DefaultAuthorizationListener`
-  that is responsible for ultimately calling `isAuthorized()`, and returning this result to be used by `MvcAuth` or Apigility in order to determine how to respond to the client's request.
+  that is responsible for ultimately calling `isAuthorized()`, and returning this result to be used by `MvcAuth` or API Tools in order to determine how to respond to the client's request.

 Knowing these things, the easiest solution would be to write a listener that will execute before the `DefaultAuthorizationListener`, and modify the `AuthorizationService`/`ACL` in order to set our